Aalesund-Techschool/shell-scripting/exercises/exercise-2.md

 ## 2.1 - The command prompt

 :book: When you start a shell, a prompt appears on the screen where the user can type text input.
-This prompt is also called a _command line_ or _commmand prompt_.
+This prompt is also called a _command line_ or _command prompt_.
 On most systems the prompt has a `$` to denote where the command prompt is on the screen:

 ```bash
 $